ivanmuniz/P13-DLL/README.md

 int asciiHEXToInt(char* s);
 int asciiOCTToInt(char* s);

-All the function receive a pointer of type char that captures a string of 9 digits.
+All the functions receive a pointer of type char that captures a string of 9 digits.
 If the function returns -1 there was a problem converting the char stream.
 This is mostly because the program found an invalid character that cannot be converted.
 Else it returns an integer with the value of the conversion.